nubot-nudt/simatch/README.md

 -------------------------------------------------
 -------------------------------------------------
 # 用户手册 User manual
-> **NOTE:**
-> If you want to have a basic understanding of how Gazebo and ROS combines to work for robots, it is recommended to check out the repository ['single_nubot_gazebo'][1].
-> This contains how to configure the environment, how to run the simulation, and how the robot is simulated.
-You could run the ROS tool ['rqt_graph'][2] to
-> understand the basic messages and service flow.

 ## Package Summary
 - Maintainer status: maintained
 - Maintainer: Weijia Yao <abcgarden@126.com>
 - Author: [NuBot Team](https://www.trustie.net/organizations/23?org_subfield_id=108)
 - License: Apache
 - Bug / feature tracker: https://github.com/nubot-nudt/simatch/issues
 - Source: git https://github.com/nubot-nudt/simatch (branch: master)

+## Quick Start Video Tutorial
+[Video][20]

+> **NOTE:**
+> If you want to have a basic understanding of how Gazebo and ROS combines to work for robots, it is recommended to check out the repository ['single_nubot_gazebo'][1].
+> This contains how to configure the environment, how to run the simulation, and how the robot is simulated.
+You could run the ROS tool ['rqt_graph'][2] to
+> understand the basic messages and service flow.

 ## Recommended Operating Environment
 1. Ubuntu 14.04;